For You — Body

 The Speed Paradox

 Here's the paradox every young tech needs to understand: speed kills your body, and eventually it kills your speed.
-Occupational health research consistently shows that workers who maintain a moderate, sustainable pace over a shift outperform those who sprint and crash.
+Workers who maintain a moderate, sustainable pace over a shift consistently outperform those who sprint and crash.
 The injury rate goes up with rushed work, and injuries are the single fastest way to lose production time.

 The veterans learned this lesson.
 Some learned it from a blown-out back.
 Some learned it from watching someone else blow out their back.
 Either way, they stopped trying to impress people with speed and started focusing on consistency.